iptv-org/iptv/FAQ.md

 After you have your m3u8 link, add your channel information onto the [Database](https://github.com/iptv-org/database) repository, and submit an [issue](https://github.com/iptv-org/iptv/issues/new) to propose it to us.

-### Is there any way to add my channel other than via git repository?
+### Is there any way to add my channel other than via this git repository?
 No, there is no such option.

 ## Technical
 ### Why am I asked to provide an adaptive playlist like "master.m3u8", "playlist.m3u8" or "index.m3u8"?
-These files are useful to see perfectly the channel based in your network or screen (adaptive resolution).
-Also the streams are permanent, without token, that avoids edit temporally their urls.
+An adaptive playlist is a m3u8 file that contains certain informations: the bandwidth, the quality, the type of codec used to read the channel.
+The player then reads the channel playlist based on your bandwidth and screen (hence the name "adaptive").
+This permits you to watch your channel on perfect conditions.

 In the "daily update", the stream with the best supported resolution will be considered "priority" over other lower resolution streams of the same channel.

 Based on [#1916](https://github.com/iptv-org/iptv/issues/1916).

-### Why don't we accept XStream-Codes in streams?
+### Why don't we accept Xtream-Codes servers inside our playlists?
 Xtream-Codes streams are, most of the times, pirated streams created by some people that can get satellite and/or PPV streams and that propose it to everyone for a fairer price.
-These types of servers are illegal and also highly unstable, since it depends either from the user who bought it and the server that hosts it.
+These types of servers are illegal and also highly unstable, since it depends either from the user who bought it or the server that hosts it.

+If you're unsure about if your link is from an Xtream-Codes server, you may:
+- Look at the structure of the URL.
+Most of them have this form : http(s)://*hostname*:25461/*username*/*password*/*channelID* (port is often 25461)
+- Remove the rest of the URL after the password mention and add either "panel_api.php?" or "player_api.php?" after the port.
+Replace the slashes between the username and password with "username=" and "password=".

+If the link matches or answers after changing the URL, you're with an Xtream-Codes server.

 In short, they are poor quality streams created by unauthorized people.

 Based on [#5401](https://github.com/iptv-org/iptv/pull/5401).

-### Is possible to add streams from Youtube, Dailymotion or Twitch?
+### Is it possible to add streams from Youtube, Dailymotion or Twitch?
 Yes.
-Due to technical limitations is necessary add a [Streamlink](https://streamlink.github.io/) server link to view the content.
+Due to technical limitations, it is necessary to add a [Streamlink](https://streamlink.github.io/) server link to view the content.

 ### Is it possible to add audio-only streams, like FM radio?
 No. Exceptions are the visual radios, in which a video and audio are shown at the same time.
+A WIP repository made by one member of iptv-org, [LaneSh4d0w](https://github.com/LaneSh4d0w) aims to collect radio streams, on the [IPRD](https://github.com/LaneSh4d0w/IPRD) repository.

 ### Why are there some call sign (KJLA-DT1.us) as ids and alphanumeric names as ids (Mychannel.us)?
 It's to differentiate the origin of the broadcast from the content.
 Call signs usually come from physical stations in the country of origin and their programming is subject to change.
 If the channel is not from a television station, the brand name will be used.